- Flowood, MS 392323010 Lakeland CoveSuite Z-1

 - Care coordinated with your doctor

-- Physical, occupational and dietary therapy
+- Physical, occupational, dietary and other therapy services

 - Respite care (relief) for family caregivers